Looking for the perfect crochet prayer shawl pattern to make for someone you care about? Find the perfect list of free patterns here!

 Yarn: Lion Brand Beautiful You (Sport Weight #3)

-The receiver of this breathtaking shawl gift will be as pretty as a picture when they’re all wrapped up in lace.
+The receiver of this impressive shawl gift will be as pretty as a picture when they’re all wrapped up in lace.
 A monochrome design is easy to match your outfit with.
 Pick the receiver’s favorite color or a color that holds some other significance (think chakras or mood rings).
-The design calls for half treble stitch with a picot scallop edging.
+The design calls for a half treble stitch with a picot scallop edging.
+For those interested in creating this stunning piece themselves, a shawl crochet tutorial can guide you through each step of the process, ensuring a beautifully crafted result.

 Designer: Michele DuNaier for WeCrochet